 Estonia.
 Latvia.
 Lithuania.
 I bet you can’t point them out on a map?
 The three former Soviet satellite states often pass under the radar for travellers to Europe.
 But there is no good reason for this.
 Rich histories, stunning architecture and welcoming locals make the Baltics an ideal destination for the adventurous traveller.
-Here’s 10 things you definitely didn’t know about the Baltics.
+Here are 10 interesting facts about the Baltics.

 #1 Lithuania is the geographical centre of Europe

 The Baltics are often referred to as being part of Eastern Europe.
-Not according to the French National Geographic Institute, who say that the geographical centre of Europe is actually in Lithuania.
+Not according to the French National Geographic Institute, which says that the geographical centre of Europe is actually in Lithuania.
 26 kilometres north of Vilnius, in a small village called Purnuskes, to be precise.
 An Instagram snap at the monument which marks the site is surely worth a visit on its own.

 #2 Riga is home to more than a third of Latvians